 Are Older Adults More Vulnerable to Oral Systemic Link?

-This blog is part of the Geriatric Dentistry Program weekly special – updates in Advancement and Oral Health in geriatric dentistry.
+This blog is part of the Geriatric Dentistry Program weekly special – updates in Advancement and Oral Health in Geriatric Dentistry.

 The link between oral and systemic diseases has been under intense investigation in recent years.
 This is certainly an exciting and necessary advance for dentistry because it finally brings awareness to all healthcare practitioners and the public on the importance of oral health.